-A CPTED survey identifies exposures within the transit system's built and natural environments and recommends enhancements that reduce risks to people, operations and facilities.
-The survey is a component of the risk assessment process and focuses on identifying human behaviors, along with other potential exposures within specific areas.
-Survey findings identify solutions that, if implemented, enhance the safety and security of transit systems.
-Annex A contains a sample of a CPTED survey that can be utilized by transit systems.
+A CPTED survey identifies vulnerabilities within a transit system's built and natural environments and recommends enhancements that reduce risks to people, operations and facilities.
+The survey is a component of the risk assessment process and focuses on identifying human behaviors, along with other potential vulnerabilities within specific areas.
+Survey findings identify mitigations that, if implemented, enhance the safety and security of transit systems.
+Appendix A contains a sample CPTED survey.

-2. CPTED strategies
+2. CPTED principles